Where Did Joe and Devo Go

 Hello.
 This is Joe and I’m Devo.

 Two years ago I had never been anywhere.
 My first passport was completely stampless when it expired.
 I had a lot of travel anxiety.
 Then two of our friends had a destination wedding.
 One of those weddings you get invited to and you’re like, Yay!
 Italy!
 And then you start looking at plane tickets and hotels and you’re like, Jesus.
 Italy?
 It was worth it.
 That trip taught me that I could do it, that I should do it, and most importantly that I wanted to do it.
 Joe and I decided we would get out of the country at least once a year, and I decided for both of us that we’d document our experiences here.
 Thanks for reading.

 I could have sworn the guy next to me ordered cherry juice.
 “Did he just say cherry juice?”
 I thought.
 I looked around.
 Everyone was drinking wine.
 Maybe he said sherry.
 Sherry, please.

 We met a dog at a crossroads and Joe asked him which way to go.
 He asked us, “Where are you headed?”
-I’m kidding he started barking menacingly so we turned around and went the other way.
+I’m kidding he barked at us so we turned around and went the other way.
 It was an answer of sorts.

 I’d say the only real problem with what we did today comes from society and the idea that if you’re not doing things ALL THE TIME you’re basically a loser.
 Especially when you’re on vacation in a foreign city oh man if you’re not exhausted at the end of your vacation did you even take one?